June 10, 2020

 2. “Employers won’t recognize the value of my certificate.”

 Jobs aren’t only obtained by showing employers that you have a certificate or degree.
 Certificates don’t always tie directly into a specific job offering.
 Rather, employers are more interested in the skills and experience you gained from your certificate to enrich their company.
 One way to show your skills is to highlight them on your resume.
 If you’re not sure which skills would be valuable to an employer, consider conducting an informational interview.

 At the end of PathwayConnect, you will receive a completion certificate.
 A completion certificate signifies that you completed PC 101, 102, and 103.
-This is different from an introductory certificate, which students begin in PC 103 and have the option to complete through a BYU-Idaho online degree program.
+This is different from an introductory certificate, which students begin alongside PC 103 and have the option to complete through an online degree program from BYU-Idaho or Ensign College.
 A certificate generally takes five courses to complete.

 There are many certificates to choose from to help you learn new skills and continue your academic journey.
 However, experience is often the best way to determine if your certificate choice is a good fit or not.
-If you decide you want to change your certificate after finishing PC 103, you can.
-You do not have to keep your first certificate choice after progressing to a BYU-Idaho online degree program.
-If you would like to change certificates, please contact Advising.
+If you decide you want to change your certificate after finishing the first course, you can!
+You do not have to keep your first certificate choice after continuing to an online degree program, and that course will still count as elective credit — so no effort is lost!
+If you would like to change certificates, please contact BYU-Pathway Support.